 While time may be money, health is infinitely more valuable.
 However tempting, workers should never take shortcuts.
-Skipping a step or using improper tools can increase the chance of a workplace injury occurring.
+Skipping a step or using improper tools, like not using slip-resistant shoes for men and women, can increase the chance of a workplace injury occurring.
 Don’t risk employee safety by cutting corners.
 Attempting to bypass a step might even set you and your company’s wallet back several steps.

 Protocol is in place for a reason—your wellness.
 Remember that your well-being is more valuable than meeting a quota.

 In an occupation that requires lifting, there’s also a proper method that will protect you from injury.
 Review the following tips to prevent improper technique and a resulting injury:

 Check the weight of the item before attempting to lift it entirely.

 Use both of your hands to lift heavy objects.

 Do not bend at the waist and lift but rather stoop lowly at your feet with your back straight.

 Use your thighs to carry the weight.